intel/iot-js-api/api/ocf/server.md

 ```

 <a name="onupdate"></a>
 ##### 2.3.
-The `update` event
-Fired when a client asks for a resource to be updated on the device with one or more properties.
-The event callback receives as argument an [`OcfRequest`](#ocfrequest) object that can be used for the response.
+The `onupdate(handler, options)` method
+Registers a function to handle OCF `update resource` requests and returns a reference to the server object for chaining.

+Whenever the underlying platform notifies the implementation about an OCF update request, implementations should run the following steps:
+- Create an [`OcfRequest`](#ocfrequest) object `request` as follows:
-The value of the `source` property of the request is the [ResourceId](./client.md/#resourceid) of the resource requesting the operation.
+  * The value of the `source` property of `request` is the [ResourceId](./client.md/#resourceid) of the resource requesting the operation.
-The value of the `target` property of the request is the [ResourceId](./client.md/#resourceid) of the resource to be updated.
+  * The value of the `target` property of `request` is the [ResourceId](./client.md/#resourceid) of the resource to be updated.
-The `data` property of the request should be an object that contains the resource representation properties that should be updated, according to the data model of the given resource.
+  * The `data` property of `request` should be an object that contains the *resource representation* properties that should be updated, according to the data model of the given resource.
+- If there is a previously saved handler associated with `request.target.resourcePath`, or any elements of `request.target.resourceTypes`, or any elements of `request.data.interfaces`, then invoke that function with `request` as argument.
+- Otherwise, if there is a generic handler, then invoke that function with `request` as argument.

-When the resource is updated, all observers should be notified, and the updated resource representation should be sent back in the response.
+It is the responsibility of the application to call [`notify()](#notify) when the resource is updated, in order that all observers are notified, and the updated resource representation should be provided in the response.

 <a name="exampleonupdate"></a>
 ```javascript